thiagohiguchi/chatgpt-quiz-game/README.md

 ## Features

-- Integração com a API do ChatGPT (https://api.openai.com/v1/chat/completions) com modelo (`gpt-3.5-turbo`)
+- Integration with the ChatGPT API (https://api.openai.com/v1/chat/completions) using the model (gpt-3.5-turbo)
-- Barra de progresso com timer para cada pergunta
+- Progress bar with a timer for each question
-- Status geral até o final do jogo (n/10)
+- Overall status until the end of the game (n/10)
-- Pontuatução exibida ao logo do jogo e no final
+- Scoring displayed throughout the game and at the end
-- Sistema de pontuação: 1000 pontos por acerto + um aditional de acordo com o tempo restante no timer
+- Scoring system: 1000 points for each correct answer + an additional score based on the remaining time on the timer
-- Placar de pontuação com persistência local
+- Scoreboard with local persistence
-- Opção de adicionar username
+- Option to add a username
-- Username com validações
+- Username with validations
-- Interface completamente responsiva
+- Fully responsive interface
-- Estilização com tema, para melhor customização
+- Theming for better customization
-- Controle de estado com hooks e Context Provider
+- State management with hooks and Context Provider